dagrate/tensorlibrary/README.md

 - numpy (pip install numpy)
 - numba (pip install numba)

+It is advised to install BLAS/LAPACK to increase the efficiency of the computations:
+sudo apt-get install libblas-dev liblapack-dev gfortran

 ## Citation
 Please cite the following article if you use the library for your work and/or publications: